sjbylo/rhel73-pod/README.md

 Repeat the same above but using non-root user IDs, by changing the value of USER in the Dockerfile.

-Run the following command to explore the policies set
+See the following command to explore the policies set

 ```
 oc adm policy --help